Poyushchiye Gitary

-Pojuschie Gitary (Поющие гитары /ru/, The Singing Guitars) are among the most popular bands of Russia and the former USSR.
+Pojuschie Gitary (Поющие гитары /ru/, The Singing Guitars) are a Russian band.
 They were the Soviet Union's first rock band to reach a phenomenal rate of success and popularity in the Soviet Union, Eastern Europe and in other countries.

 The band was founded in 1966 in Petersburg by Vladimir Vasilyev - (guitar, vocal) and Evgeny Bronevitsky (vocal, bass guitar) and other pro-western Russian musicians.
 Initially inspired by the music of The Beatles and other bands of the 1960s the band also played in a manner not that different from Hungary's Illés and Poland's Czerwone Gitary, whose name means "Red Guitars".